spettroscopio/SGL/README.md

 | inc | Supporting includes of various nature, for example debugging, matrices, vectors, etc. |

 Keep in mind this is a work in progress even if it has all the features I seem to require at the moment.<br>
+My idea is now to start using this to build a simple 2D game engine, just to learn something more about game programming.<br>
+Maybe in the future even a 3D one, who knows !<br>
-I count on keep adding examples and demos in time.<br>
+Still, I would probably keep adding examples and demos to this repository when I need to experiment with some code or idea.<br>

-You can ask questions, make suggestions or just telling me if this helped you in some way [here](https://).
+Maybe someone else would find this useful.